North Shore Aerodrome: Operational information

 The aerodrome is operated by North Shore Aero Club (Inc), which is a member of the Royal New Zealand Aero Club.

 Airlines and destinations

-Past operators of regular services through North Shore Airport were the North Shore Aero Club, NZ Air Services, Great Barrier Airlines and Fly My Sky, all operating to Great Barrier Island; Salt Air, operating to Whangarei and Kerikeri; FlightHauraki, operating to Whangarei, Kerikeri and Great Barrier Island; North Shore Air, operating to Tauranga and Kerikeri; FlyStark operating to Whitianga; and Sunair operating to Hamilton, Rotorua, and Tauranga.
+Past operators of regular services through North Shore Airport were the North Shore Aero Club, NZ Air Services, Great Barrier Airlines and Fly My Sky, all operating to Great Barrier Island; Salt Air, operating to Whangarei and Kerikeri; Flight Hauraki, operating to Whangarei, Kerikeri and Great Barrier Island; North Shore Air, operating to Tauranga and Kerikeri; FlyStark operating to Whitianga; and Sunair operating to Hamilton, Rotorua, and Tauranga.

 North Shore Aero Club

 The North Shore Aero Club (NSAC) was founded in 1967, although flying occurred at the site before this.
 The club's primary trainer is the Robin R2120.
 Previously it was the Cessna 152.
 The club also has three Robin R2160s; this aircraft comes with a 160 hp engine and a larger rudder.
 One of them can be used for aerobatics.
 They have three Cessna 172s, one with instrument flight rules (IFR) capability.
 Their twin-engine aircraft is the Beechcraft Duchess, used for multi-engine instrument rating (MEIR) training.
 The club has Tecnam P2008 as the light sports aircraft.
 The chief flight instructor is Daryl Gillett.